What is Democracy

 5) Political education:

-The greatest merit of democracy is its educative value.participation in elections and other political activities, make the people intelligent and politically conscious.
+The greatest merit of autonomy is its educative value.participation in elections and other political activities, make the people intelligent and politically conscious.
 It is very helpful to the people to be conscious and aware.
 Political education should be essential for every citizen.

 6) Based on liberty, fraternity and equality: